This is your morning Open Thread. Pour your favorite beverage and review the past and comment on the future.

 1973 – Guinea-Bissau declares its independence from Portugal.

-1990 – Periodic Great White Spot observed on Saturn.
+1990 – Periodic Great White Spot is observed on Saturn.

 2005 – Hurricane Rita makes landfall in the United States, devastating Beaumont, Texas and portions of southwestern Louisiana.